Hackers News Hackers News

 Finding 3: Copilot Agent — Three-Layer Defense Bypass

-A victim sees only an innocent visible request and unknowingly assigns the issue to Copilot.
-The bug was reported via HackerOne (#3544297), initially dismissed as a “known issue” but reopened after the researcher submitted reverse-engineered source code proof from Copilot’s minified index.js.
-GitHub ultimately awarded a $500 bounty.
+Adding another layer of obfuscation, the attack payload was concealed within an HTML comment embedded in the issue body.
+This made it invisible in GitHub’s rendered Markdown view but fully parsable by the AI agent.
+A victim would only see an innocuous-looking request and unknowingly assign the issue to Copilot.
+This bug was reported via HackerOne (#3544297).
+Initially dismissed as a “known issue,” it was reopened after the researcher provided reverse-engineered source code proof from Copilot’s minified index.js.
+GitHub eventually awarded a $500 bounty.
+Additional details are available in the researcher’s findings.

 Component Injection Surface Exfiltration Channel Credentials Leaked Bounty